Coopersmith Career Consulting | Evaluated Learning Experience

 April 2019 - Present.

-This course provides students with an understanding of the field of communications, from newspapers, magazines, books, radio, television, firms, and cable, to the newer and interactive media of the digital present.
-Instructional methods include: study guide, required readings, and a final exam.
+This course provides students with an overview of the field of communications, from newspapers, magazines, books, radio, television, firms, and cable, to the newer and interactive media of the digital present.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Communication, Business, Journalism, Marketing, or Media Studies (4/19).